TikTok, social media challenges and live streaming: communication strategies during the pandemic

 In first person: what it is like to carry the disease

-Sometimes a communication piece is not effective because it is innovative, but because of the precision and simplicity of its content. does not spare or miss a word, and the effort to inform and be responsible without creating panic is evident.
+Sometimes a communication piece is not effective because it is innovative, but because of the precision and simplicity of its content.
+The post in which Tom Hanks announced that he and Rita Wilson had contracted the virus does not spare or miss a word, and the effort to inform and be responsible without creating panic is evident.
 He emphasizes the importance of following the instructions provided by the medical authorities and he describes his and Rita’s symptoms carefully so that others can eventually identify them.

 Not only celebrities who contracted the virus are sharing how it is like through the platforms.
-David and Sally, for example, are an older British couple who since they were confined to a cruise ship in Japan, where they contracted the disease.
+David and Sally, for example, are an older British couple who have been broadcasting almost every day on YouTube since they were confined to a cruise ship in Japan, where they contracted the disease.
 They are already recovered and back at home in the UK, but they did go through difficult times getting there.
 Their videos have up to five million views.

 What comes after social media?